ToshioCP/Gobject-tutorial/src/sec2.src.md

 Initialization

 1. Registers GObject type with the type system.
-This is done in the glib initialization process before the function `main` is called.
+This is done in the GLib initialization process before the function `main` is called.
 (If the compiler is gcc, then `__attribute__ ((constructor))` is used to qualify the initialization function.
 Refer to [GCC manual](https://gcc.gnu.org/onlinedocs/gcc-10.2.0/gcc/Common-Function-Attributes.html#Common-Function-Attributes).)
 2. Allocates memory for GObjectClass and GObject structure.